thoughtspot/thoughtspot.github.io/_release/notes.md

 - [median function]({{ site.baseurl }}/reference/formula-reference.html#median)
 - [nth_percentile function]({{ site.baseurl }}/reference/formula-reference.html#nth_percentile) -->

-### Streamlined AWS data loading from an S3 bucket
+### Streamlined GCP data loading from an GCS bucket
-You can now load data from an S3 bucket into your ThoughtSpot AWS instance faster than ever before.
-By assigning an AWS IAM role to your instance which has read-only access to your S3 bucket, you no longer have to enter S3 credentials when loading data.
-For more information, see [Loading data from an AWS S3 bucket]({{ site.baseurl }}/admin/loading/use-data-importer.html#loading-data-from-an-aws-s3-bucket)
+You can now load data from an Google Cloud Storage (GCS) bucket into your ThoughtSpot GCP instance.
+By assigning the _Compute Engine default service account_ and the _Set access for each API_ scope to your instance, you can set read-only access to your GCS bucket.
+This way, you don't have to enter GCS credentials when loading data.
+For more information, see [Loading data from an GCP GCS bucket]({{ site.baseurl }}/admin/loading/use-data-importer.html#loading-data-from-a-gcp-gcs-bucket)

 {: id="6-fixed"}
 ## 6.0 Fixed Issues

 The following issues are fixed in the 6.0 release:

-- TBD
+- The `tscli cluster download-release` command sometimes does not work correctly.
-- TBD
+- The date dimension attribute is removed from the query for all date aggregations, except for DETAILED.

 {: id="beta-program"}
 ## Beta Programs